-At the end of each term, letters will be sent to parents of pupils with attendance below 95%.
-Persistent absentees (90% and below) will be referred to the Educational Welfare Officer for follow -up.
+At the end of each term, parents of pupils with attendance below 95% will be contacted and will meet with a member of the Senior Leadership Team.
+Persistent absentees (90% and below) may be referred to the Educational Welfare Officer for follow -up.